noob-pybot/computer-science/coursepages/intro-cs/README.md

-# Introduction to Computer Science and Programming using Python
+# ➡️Introduction to Computer Science and Programming using Python

 This course will introduce you to the world of computer science and programming, giving you a flavor of the material to come.
 If you finish the course wanting more, Computer Science is likely for you!